-In 2015, the Texas Lottery launched the Lottery Services Portal (LSP) website, providing existing and potential Texas Lottery retailers with the convenience and efficiency of secure, online access to lottery reports and functions.
-LSP, which replaced the Retailer Services Center website, was designed with both current and potential retailers in mind by continuing to provide familiar inventory and accounting reports as well as offering new reports and features.
+The Lottery Services Portal (LSP) website provides existing and potential Texas Lottery retailers with the convenience and efficiency of secure, online access to lottery reports and functions.
+LSP was designed with both current and potential retailers in mind by providing commonly used inventory and accounting reports as well as offering new reports and features.
 Licensed Texas Lottery retailers registered on LSP are able to log in and access robust functionality such as the ability to manage their LSP account and view/download reports on lottery sales, ticket validations, pack settlements and scratch ticket inventory.
-Retailers are able to renew their lottery sales license(s) online and submit changes to their current license information, and potential Texas Lottery retailers have the ability to apply online for a Texas Lottery sales license.
+Retailers are able to renew their lottery sales license(s) online and submit changes to their current license information.
+Potential Texas Lottery retailers have the ability to apply online for a Texas Lottery sales license.
 Users benefit from a convenient message board on the LSP home screen where the Texas Lottery alerts users to any action they need to take in the licensing process.

-In 2017, the Texas Lottery launched the Lottery Learning Link, a user-friendly, online learning tool that provides retailers access to courses comprised of video tutorials, hands-on exercises, reviews and assessments.
+The Texas Lottery introduced its first online retailer training tool, Lottery Learning Link in 2017.
+The free service to retailers was replaced in 2024 with Learning Wizard.
+The new service provides retailers access to courses comprised of video tutorials, hands-on exercises, reviews and assessments.
 Courses are designed to deliver supplemental training on key areas of retailers' lottery business and does not replace required new retailer training classes.
-The Lottery Learning Link is an easy way for retailers to provide lottery information to new employees and quick reference on specific topics for everyone at their stores.
+The Learning Wizard is an easy way for retailers to provide lottery information to new employees and quick reference on specific topics for everyone at their stores.

 The Charitable Bingo website (txbingo.org) provides licensees and the public with access to the Bingo Enabling Act, Charitable Bingo Administrative Rules, interactive forms and applications, information on the Bingo Training program and online registration for the program, regional office locations, information on the Registry of Approved Bingo Workers, legal notices, bingo advisory opinions, frequently asked questions, and other important information.
-On average, approximately 14,500 visitors a month go to txbingo.org for this information.
+In the calendar year 2023, an average of 11,738 people visited txbingo.org each month to access information.

-The Bingo Service Portal (BSP) allows licensees online access to important information related to the management of their licenses and required training, and bingo workers access to manage their worker registry information.
-Additionally, a variety of statewide reports and a bingo hall locator are available as information tools for everyone.
-These features have been well received by both licensees and the general public.
+The Bingo Service Portal (BSP) allows licensees online access to important information related to the management of their licenses and required training, and allows bingo workers access to manage their worker registry information.
+Additionally, a variety of statewide reports and a bingo hall locator are available.